 1 TBS canola oil

-Season meat, cover and refrigerate for 2-3 hours.
+Season the skirt steak with my Southwest Seasoning Blend, cover and refrigerate for 2-3 hours.
 Remove from refrigerator and sit on counter 15-20 minutes before cooking to allow to come up to room temperature.

-Set up Big Green Egg or your favorite charcoal grill to run around 300 degrees.
-I use two to three chunks of pecan wood and try to keep them smoldering so as not to raise the temp much higher.
+Set up a Big Green Egg or your favorite charcoal grill to run around 300 degrees.
+I use two to three chunks of pecan wood for flavor

 Sautee onions and peppers in oil, season with salt and pepper and set aside.